Critias: Tyranny of the Thirty

-Critias’ relationship with Socrates withered during these months.
+Critias' relationship with Socrates withered during these months.
 At one point, the Thirty compelled the Three Thousand to begin arresting metics so they could be stripped of their property and executed – this so the citizens would become complicit in the slaughter.
 With blood on their hands, they would be less likely to attempt an overthrow of the oligarchy.
-When Socrates was ordered to go with three others to arrest one Leon of Salamis, he ignored the order and simply “went home”.
-He was later recorded as offering this not-so-oblique criticism of Critias:It seems enough to me that a herdsman who lets his cattle decrease and go to the bad should not admit that he is a poor cowherd; but stranger still that a statesman, when he causes the citizens to decrease and go to the bad, should feel no shame nor think himself a poor statesman.At another point, his critique became more personal.
-Xenophon related that Socrates took his old friend to task for being overly enamored with a young man.Critias seems to have the feelings of a pig: he can no more keep away from Euthydemus than pigs can help rubbing themselves against stones.Socrates reputation and general popularity protected him from the punishment meted out to Theramenes.
-Nonetheless:Now Critias bore a grudge against Socrates for this; and when he was … drafting laws with Charicles, he bore it in mind.
-He inserted a clause which made it illegal “to teach the art of words.”
-It was a calculated insult to Socrates, whom he saw no means of attacking except by imputing to him the practice constantly attributed to philosophers, and so making him unpopular.When Critias and Charicles confronted Socrates with the new law, the latter did what he had done so many times before and began to probe its actual meaning.
+When Socrates was ordered to go with three others to arrest one Leon of Salamis, he ignored the order and simply "went home".
+He was later recorded as offering this not-so-oblique criticism of Critias:

+It seems enough to me that a herdsman who lets his cattle decrease and go to the bad should not admit that he is a poor cowherd; but stranger still that a statesman, when he causes the citizens to decrease and go to the bad, should feel no shame nor think himself a poor statesman.

+At another point, his critique became more personal.
+Xenophon related that Socrates took his old friend to task for being overly enamored with a young man.

+Critias seems to have the feelings of a pig: he can no more keep away from Euthydemus than pigs can help rubbing themselves against stones.

+Socrates' reputation and general popularity protected him from the punishment meted out to Theramenes.
+Nonetheless:

+Now Critias bore a grudge against Socrates for this; and when he was … drafting laws with Charicles, he bore it in mind.
+He inserted a clause which made it illegal "to teach the art of words."
+It was a calculated insult to Socrates, whom he saw no means of attacking except by imputing to him the practice constantly attributed to philosophers, and so making him unpopular.

+When Critias and Charicles confronted Socrates with the new law, the latter did what he had done so many times before and began to probe its actual meaning.
 Who could he talk to, or not talk to, and about what?
-After several minutes of this, Socrates summarized:“Then must I keep off the subjects of which these supply illustrations: Justice, Holiness, and so forth?”
+After several minutes of this, Socrates summarized:

+"Then must I keep off the subjects of which these supply illustrations: Justice, Holiness, and so forth?"

-“Indeed yes,” said Charicles, “and cowherds too: else you may find the cattle decrease.”
+"Indeed yes," said Charicles, "and cowherds too: else you may find the cattle decrease."

-Fall of the Thirty

 Many Athenians had left the city when the attacks of the Thirty began.
-In the spring of 403, they returned under the leadership of Thrasyboulus and eventually commandeered the fortress called Munichia in Peiraieus, Athens’ port city.
-When the Thirty brought their forces to Peiraieus to root them out, the two armies fought in the streets.
+In the spring of 403, they returned under the leadership of Thrasyboulus and eventually commandeered the fortress called Munichia in Peiraieus, Athens' port city.
+When the Thirty brought their forces to Piraeus to root them out, the two armies fought in the streets.
 During this confrontation Critias was killed, which left the oligarchs without their strongest leader.
 This spelled doom for their reign, and they were soon deposed and democracy reestablished.